WestHealth/scipy_proceedings/papers/giancarlo_perrone/pyvis.rst

 .. class:: abstract

    Pyvis is a Python module that enables visualizing and interactively manipulating network graphs in the Jupyter notebook, or as a standalone web application.
 Pyvis is built on top of the powerful and mature VisJS JavaScript library, which allows for fast and responsive interactions while also abstracting away the low-level JavaScript and HTML.
 This means that elements of the rendered graph visualization, such as node/edge attributes can be specified within Python and shipped to the JavaScript layer for VisJS to render.
-This declarative approach makes it easy to quickly draft up graph visualizations to begin exploring relationships in data.
-In addition, Pyvis offers a wide variety of customizability like the ability to assign visual node and edge properties such as colors, sizes, and hover tooltips.
-The front-end physics engine is also configurable from a Python interface, allowing for the fine-tuning of a Graph layout.
-In this paper, we outline the various use cases of Pyvis with examples to demonstrate features applicable to any analysis workflow.
-A brief overview of Pyvis' implementation will also be presented to present how a front-end binding is accomplished through simple Pyvis calls.
+This declarative approach makes it easy to quickly explore graph visualizations and investigate data relationships.
+In addition, Pyvis is highly customizable so that colors, sizes, and hover tooltips can be assigned to the rendered graph.
+The network graph layout is controlled by a front-end physics engine that is configurable from a Python interface, allowing for the detailed placement of the graph elements.
+In this paper, we outline use cases for Pyvis with specific examples to highlight key features for any analysis workflow.
+A brief overview of Pyvis' implementation describes how the Python front-end binding uses simple Pyvis calls.

 .. class:: keywords